 The easiest way to upgrade the sound on your phone or tablet is to pair it with a Bluetooth speaker.
 The standard is ubiquitous, with every phone, tablet, and notebook featuring Bluetooth connectivity.
 While some of the options listed above feature Bluetooth 4.0 and several others are based on Bluetooth 4.2, you won't notice any difference when it comes to connecting your phone or tablet to any of the picks we've outlined.

-Bluetooth speakers have come a long way in the last five years, with even budget options offering great sound quality these days.
+Bluetooth speakers have come a long way in the last five years, with even budget options offering excellent sound quality these days.
 They're ideal for listening to music or your favorite podcasts at home or near the pool.
-You don't have to worry about range either, with all of the aforementioned options delivering rock-solid connectivity up to 50 feet.
-There are several on the list that go up to 100 feet or beyond, with Ultimate Ears leading the charge in this particular area.
+You don't have to worry about range either, with all of the options mentioned above delivering rock-solid connectivity up to 50 feet.
+Several on the list goes up to 100 feet or beyond, with Ultimate Ears leading the charge in this particular area.

-One of the main reasons for going with a Bluetooth speaker is that you don't need to worry about wires, and there's no specialized hardware needed to connect to one.
-Portability is also a main factor here, as it's easy to carry most of the picks we've listed above in your bag.
+One of the main reasons for going with a Bluetooth speaker is that you don't need to worry about wires, and there's no specialized hardware required to connect to one.
+Portability is also a primary factor here, as it's easy to carry most of the picks we've listed above in your bag.

 Credits — The team that worked on this guide